Aspartame

-Aspartame is an artificial non-saccharide sweetener commonly used as a sugar substitute in foods and beverages.
-200 times sweeter than sucrose, it is a methyl ester of the aspartic acid/phenylalanine dipeptide with brand names NutraSweet, Equal, and Canderel.
+Aspartame is an artificial, non-saccharide sweetener commonly used as a sugar substitute in foods and beverages.
+It is 200 times sweeter than sucrose, and is a methyl ester of the aspartic acid/phenylalanine dipeptide with brand names NutraSweet, Equal, and Canderel.
 Discovered in 1965, aspartame was approved by the US Food and Drug Administration (FDA) in 1974 and re-approved in 1981 after its initial approval was briefly revoked.

 Aspartame is one of the most studied food additives in the human food supply.
 Reviews by over 100 governmental regulatory bodies found the ingredient safe for consumption at the normal acceptable daily intake limit.
+A number of health organizations such as the American Heart Association, American Diabetes Association, and American Cancer Society are supportive of its use consistent with other approved low-calorie sweeteners.

 Uses

 Aspartame is about 180 to 200 times sweeter than sucrose (table sugar).
 Due to this property, even though aspartame produces roughly the same energy per gram when metabolized as sucrose does, 4 kcal, the quantity of aspartame needed to produce the same sweetness is so small that its caloric contribution is negligible.
-The sweetness of aspartame lasts longer than that of sucrose, so it is often blended with other artificial sweeteners such as acesulfame potassium to produce an overall taste more like that of sugar.
+The sweetness of aspartame lasts longer than that of sucrose.
+It is often blended with other artificial sweeteners such as acesulfame potassium to produce an overall taste more like that of sugar.

 Like many other peptides, aspartame may hydrolyze (break down) into its constituent amino acids under conditions of elevated temperature or high pH.
 This makes aspartame undesirable as a baking sweetener and prone to degradation in products hosting a high pH, as required for a long shelf life.
 The stability of aspartame under heating can be improved to some extent by encasing it in fats or in maltodextrin.
 The stability when dissolved in water depends markedly on pH.
 At room temperature, it is most stable at pH 4.3, where its half-life is nearly 300 days.
 At pH 7, however, its half-life is only a few days.
-Most soft-drinks have a pH between 3 and 5, where aspartame is reasonably stable.
+Most soft drinks have a pH between 3 and 5, where aspartame is reasonably stable.
 In products that may require a longer shelf life, such as syrups for fountain beverages, aspartame is sometimes blended with a more stable sweetener, such as saccharin.

 Descriptive analyses of solutions containing aspartame report a sweet aftertaste as well as bitter and off-flavor aftertastes.